ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 Get active session times.

-Returns a list of the times that can be booked for a given program schedule type. `ActiveSessionTimes` represent the scheduling increments that can be booked during the active business hours for services.
+This is not appointment availability but rather the active business hours for studios and which increments services can be booked at.
+See BookableItems for appointment availability.

 ### Example
 ```php